 - In being filled with the Holy Spirit, and speaking in tongues as a scriptural experience for today – available to all believers for the purpose of edifying and empowering their lives.

 - In the operation of the grace gifts of the Holy Spirit, in our daily lives and services; and that these gifts (as referred to in Romans 12 & 1 Corinthians 12) are still available to “each and every believer” (12:11).
 This includes praying for healing, material provision, guidance, job hunting etc.

 - That through His death on the cross, Christ triumphed over Satan and the kingdom of darkness (Colossians 2:15).
 Satan is a defeated foe.
 However, we recognise the continued activity of “powers of darkness” under the lordship of Satan.
 We are also told in Ephesians 6:10-18 we are in a continual “struggle” against these demonic forces – from a position of authority “In Christ Jesus”.

 - We celebrate communion regularly (1 Corinthians 11:26), inviting other sincere believers to participate with us.
 We encourage children to share in it too, with proper parental oversight and education.

-- Marriage is a lifelong commitment only between a man and a woman in love and fidelity.
+- Marriage is a lifelong commitment exclusively between a man and a woman (as defined by DNA) in love and fidelity.
 We celebrate fidelity in marriage and celibacy in singleness.

 - We celebrate the dedication of infants/babies, as a recognition of God’s gift of life and our stewardship of that life.